smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.8.2 =
+Update to restore the built-in Hub for WPSuite.io component (site connection, subscription, and licence management) and to fix a wp-login sync issue where Cognito email changes blocked login.
+If you previously installed the standalone “Hub for WPSuite.io” plugin (available from wpsuite.io), you can now safely deactivate and delete it — the same functionality is now included in Gatey.

 = 1.8.1 =
 Update to remove an obsolete log line — no functional change, but results in cleaner logs during sign-in and sign-up operations.